-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) Policy DSB 3 Tunstall Road Strategic Development Area (opposite Victoria Business Park) (BD117) Land amounting to around 6.48ha 7.18ha is allocated for mixed-use development as follows: Approximately 4ha 4.99ha is allocated for general employment development; and Approximately 2.48ha 2.19ha Land is allocated for residential development; and Approximately 85 105 dwellings.
-Development will be subject to compliance with other relevant Local Plan policies and a comprehensive masterplanning with indicative phasing programme to include: Surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment and include measures for protection and enhancement of site biodiversity and protection of a landscaping plan including submission of landscape and visual impact assessments Particular attention should be paid to landscaping to address the high landscape sensitivity of most of the site, namely retaining the existing vegetation in the south - west of the evelopment in long distance views and limiting the sizes and scale of buildings.
-Landscaping should be used as a buffer between the residential and employment elements; A Transport Assessment; Inclusion of suitable multi-functional green infrastructure in line with Green Infrastructure Strategy;
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason Tunstall Road Strategic Development Area (opposite Victoria Business Park) (BD117) preliminary questions.
+Land amounting to around 6.48ha 7.18ha is allocated for mixed-use development as follows: Approximately 4.29ha 4.99ha is allocated for general employment development; and Land is allocated for residential development of approximately 85 dwellings.
+To enable more bespoke development site policies to be included in Development will be subject to compliance with other relevant Local Plan policies and a comprehensive master planning with indicative phasing programme to include: the plan and for clarity in response to the Inspector's Surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment and include measures for protection and enhancement of site biodiversity and protection of any geodiversity; Preliminary Questions.
+A landscape plan.
+Provision of a landscaping plan including submission of landscape and visual impact assessments Particular attention should be paid to landscaping to address the high landscape sensitivity of most of the site, namely retaining the existing vegetation in the south - west of the site, planting within and on the edges of the development to soften the appearance of the development in long distance views and limiting the sizes and scale of buildings.
+Landscaping should be used as a buffer between the residential and employment elements; To reflect Council's suggestion to exclude part of site controlled by an unwilling landowner in response to Inspector's A Transport Assessment; Inclusion of suitable multi-functional green infrastructure in line with MIQs.